chexo7/StormwaterAPP/README.md

   their intersection or `null` if they do not overlap.
 * `POST /api/area` accepts `{ polygon }` and returns `{ area }` in square meters.

-An additional route serves SCS Curve Number lookup data used for hydrologic
+Additional routes expose the editable SCS Curve Number lookup table used for hydrologic analysis:
-analysis:

-* `GET /api/cn-values` returns the contents of `public/data/SCS_CN_VALUES.json`.

-  The JSON maps land cover descriptions to arrays of Curve Number records, each providing values for hydrologic soil groups A–D as listed in the TR‐55 tables.
+* `GET /api/cn-table` returns the normalized contents of `public/data/SCS_CN_VALUES.json`, mapping each land cover description to CN values for hydrologic soil groups A–D.
-  Duplicated descriptions therefore hold multiple CN sets to cover different conditions.
+* `PUT /api/cn-table` accepts an array of Curve Number records and persists the updated table back to `public/data/SCS_CN_VALUES.json`.

-This allows the frontend to fetch the table of CN values based on soil group.
+These endpoints allow the frontend to review and edit the CN table without depending on external services.

-These routes are ready for future integration with the frontend.

 ## Update soil HSG mapping